 {% endif %}

-It is worth noting that ifintegerThe string to be converted by the filter is not a valid integer (for example, it contains letters or decimals, such as "Sold Out" or "0.5"), then it will return0This feature is very useful in many cases.
-For example, ifarchive.Stockthe value is "Sold Out", afterintegerfiltering by the filter it will become0, so that in{% if ... > 0 %}The judgment, it will not be considered as having inventory, and will be automatically categorized into the situation of "inventory tight or sold out."
+It is worth noting that ifintegerThe filter tries to convert a string that is not a valid integer (for example, it contains letters or decimals, such as "Sold Out" or "0.5"), then it will return0This feature is very useful in many cases.
+For example, ifarchive.Stockthe value is "Sold Out", afterintegerfiltering, it will become0so in{% if ... > 0 %}In the judgment, it will not be considered as having inventory, thus automatically categorized into the situation of "Inventory shortage or sold out."

 Consider the floating-point number situation

-If the quantity of your inventory may include decimals, such as '0.5' (indicating half a kilogram or half a case), thenintegerThe filter will truncate the decimal part directly (for example, '0.5' will become 0).
-In this case, you should usefloatFilter.floatThe filter will convert the string to a floating-point number, allowing you to perform precise decimal comparisons.
+If your stock quantity may contain decimals, such as "0.5" (indicating half a kilogram or half a box), thenintegerThe filter will truncate the decimal part directly (for example, '0.5' will become 0).
+In this case, you should usefloatfilter.floatThe filter will convert the string to a floating-point number, allowing you to perform precise decimal comparisons.

 {% if archive.Stock|float > 0.0 %}